tvlooy/SecretSanta/README.md

 cd SecretSanta
 ```

+The setup is only tested with these versions.
+If you see failures use the exact versions:

+  - VirtualBox 5.1.22
-Install VirtualBox 5.0.24 and Vagrant 1.8.7 (or more recent).
+  - Vagrant 1.8.7
+  - Ansible 2.3.1.0

 ```
 vagrant up